Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/qubes/user-password-reset.rst

 5. Change the password `passwd user` (where "user" is your Qubes login)
 6. Type in a new password and confirm
 7. Type `exit` to exit the chroot
-8. Type `reboot` and then boot as usal without the installation medium
+8. Type `reboot` and then boot as usual without the installation medium